0rir/raku-iup/README.md

 Installation
 ------------
-Get this IUP library, or later, and install it:
+Get the below IUP library, or later, and install it:

 	mkdir libiup
 	cd libiup